This is an archived issue of our Almanac.com Companion email newsletter.

 Of all the things happening in the universe this year, the November 14, 2016, Supermoon will probably get the most media attention.
 This truly ultra-close lunar approach is the real deal.

-Daylight Saving Time ends on Sunday, November 1, 2020, at 2:00 A.M.
-As we sleep, the clocks “fall back” one hour!
+Daylight Saving Time begins on Sunday, March 14, 2021, at 2:00 A.M.
+On Saturday evening, our clocks need to “spring forward” one hour.
 See details about the history of “saving daylight” and why we still observe DST today.
-And let us know what you think!
+Plus, let us know what you think!